vorSherer/code-301-prework/windows/wsl.md

 This will add postgresql 10 to your repositories so you can install the lastest version of Postgresql.
 Press `enter` when the last line pops up.

 6. After the update is complete, enter in this line `sudo apt-get install postgresql-10` and press `y` when prompted.
+7. To launch the postgres service, type `sudo service postgres start`.

 ## Postgres User Setup

-postgresql-10 runs under the user `postgres`.
-We need to give this user a password so that postgres can allow this user to connect to the database.

-1. To set the password for postgres, type `sudo passwd postgres`.
-2. You will get a prompt to enter in your password.
-It will not show when you are typing, but it is still registering your key-strokes.
-3. Close and reopen the terminal.

-## Using psql

-After your first install, and each time you restart your machine you will have to also restart the postgres service, or else you will get a `Is the server running?` error.

-1. To start the service, type `sudo service postgresql start`.
-2. To conntect to postgres, type `sudo -u postgres psql`.

-You should get a prompt asking for your password.
-If this doesn't work, then you can try the second option listed below.

-1. Switch users to postgres by typing `su - postgres`.
-2. Type `psql`.

-When this is successful you will see the command line change to look like this `postgres=#`
+**Verifying Installation And Setting A Password**
+- You should be able to run the command `sudo -u postgres psql`.
+You will be asked for your administrator password - this is what you usually enter when you run `sudo` commands.
+This will log you into the psql prompt as the user postgres.
+- You should now have a prompt that looks like `postgres=#`.
+You can run SQL commands from here, which must end in semicolons.
+- If you were not prompted for a default user or password, we will set one using psql.
+If you type `\du`, you can get a list of users associated with PostgreSQL.
+You should see a single user, `postgres`.
+You will need to set up a new role for your machine's default user.
+This is the username that appears at the beginning of your terminal prompt, and when you log into your machine.
+- In your SQL shell, type the following: `CREATE ROLE your-username-here WITH LOGIN PASSWORD 'your-password-here';`, replacing "your-password-here" with whatever you want it to be.
+Remember that your password must be wrapped in quotes.
+The username should not be wrapped in quotes. *Don't forget the semicolon*.
+- If successful, you will receive the feedback `CREATE ROLE`.
+- Now we need to grant that user administrative control.
+In your SQL shell, type the following: `ALTER ROLE your-username-here WITH superuser;`, replacing "your-username-here" with the username you created a role for in the previous step.
+- If successful, you will receive the feedback `ALTER ROLE`.
+- Next, we need to create a default database for your new user and assign ownership of it to your new account.
+In the SQL shell, type the following: `CREATE DATABASE your-username-here;`, replacing "your-username-here" with your username.
+On success, you will receive the feedback `CREATE DATABASE`.
+- To change the owner of your database from the `postgres` user to your user, type the folliwing: `ALTER DATABASE your-username-here OWNER TO your-username-here`, replacing "your-username-here" with your username.
+On success, you will receive the feed back `ALTER DATABASE`.
+- Close your SQL shell with `\q`.
+Type `psql` again and your SQL shell should now open as your default user.
+Hooray!

 ## Suggestion

-Since typing out `sudo service postgres start` and `sudo -u postgrest psql` all the time can be tedious, I would recommend you set up a couple aliases for this.
+Since typing out `sudo service postgres start` all the time can be tedious, I would recommend you set up a couple aliases for this.

 1. Open a terminal and type `cd ~`, then type `sudo nano .profile`.
 This will open your `.profile` which controls what your terminal does and looks like.
-1. Add these two lines next to any other aliases that you have:
+1. Add this line next to any other aliases that you have:
   - `alias pgstart='sudo service postgresql start'`
-  - `alias runpg='sudo -u postgres psql'`
 This will allow you to type `pgstart` to start running the psql service, and `runpg` to quickly log into the psql prompt.
 This is an example of a Quality of Life enhancement, something that makes your life easier and faster as a developer.

-You can change `pgstart` and `runpg` to what ever you want, but just be careful you don't overwrite something that postgres might use.
+You can change `pgstart` to what ever you want, but just be careful you don't overwrite something that postgres might use.

 ### <a id="final-steps">Final Steps</a>